usds/medicaid-renewals-playbook/schedule.md

   - These meetings should be 90 minutes each, and should not be back-to-back.
   - These will be focused on _identifying_ areas of opportunity for solutioning.
 Solutioning may get started here, but keep in mind there will be lots to talk about!
   - Vendors **should be present** at these meetings.
-  - If helpful, eligibility workers may be present at these meetings.
+  - If helpful, eligibility workers may be present at these meetings (the project manager *and* relevant subject matter experts).
   - After meeting, the civic technology team should meet with state stakeholders for a quick (~5-10 minute) debrief.

 If time permits, there may be additional Navigator meetings on this day.